gio54321/bin2fil-py/README.md

   -o , --output-file    output file name (default is replaced only the
                         extension)
-  -cs , --chunk-size    size of the chunks that are elaborated
+  -cs , --chunk-size    size of the chunks that are elaborated -sp, --saturation-percentage
+                        show the percentage of samples that are saturated during the clipping and a graph of the channels
 ```

 so the most basic command you can run is
 ```
 python bin2fil.py file.bin
 ```